 In our analyses, the case and control groups were not found to be in HWE; however, this disequilibrium does not invalidate the association observed in this study, since the groups are part of the same population.
 It is important to note that this theorem assumes an ideal population in which allele and genotype frequencies remain constant from generation to generation in the absence of other evolutionary influences.
 In genes such as those involved in the control of inflammatory and immunity diseases or cancer, this imbalance in HWE may appear to be associated with the selection of a particular allele, which allows for more effective protection or response[21].

-The first meta-analysis to investigate the association of these two TLR9 polymorphisms with the susceptibility to the development of cancer evaluated 11 studies on various ethnic groups and failed to demonstrate any influence of rs187084 or rs5743836 SNPs, but indicated that rs352140, in TLR9 2848 C/T gene, was associated with an increased cancer risk in Caucasian[22].
-One study in a Mexican population also not found association of TLR9 1237 T/C SNP with gastroduodenal diseases, and found that the TLR9 2848 G allele increased the risk of duodenal ulcer and H. pylori infection[23].
-Thus, despite both studies cited differ from our results with TLR9 1237 T/C SNP, it would necessary to investigate in the future analyses the TLR9 2848 C/T (rs352140) in our Brazilian population.
+The first meta-analysis to investigate the association of these two TLR9 polymorphisms with the susceptibility to cancer evaluated 11 studies on various ethnic groups, and failed to demonstrate any influence of rs187084 or rs5743836 SNPs.
+This study did, however, indicate that rs352140, in the TLR9 2848 C/T gene, was associated with an increased cancer risk in Caucasians[22].
+One study in a Mexican population also did not find an association of TLR9 1237 T/C SNP with gastroduodenal diseases, yet found that the TLR9 2848 G allele increased the risk of duodenal ulcers and H. pylori infection[23].
+Thus, despite that both cited studies differed from our TLR9 1237 T/C SNP results, it is necessary to investigate TLR9 2848 C/T (rs352140) in our Brazilian population in future analyses.

-Another study analyzed the influence of three TLR9 polymorphisms on multiple cancers and in the case of the TLR9-1237 TC (rs5743836) SNP, found a protective effect of the C variant allele on digestive system tumors and breast cancer.
-In contrast to the SNP TLR9-1486 CT (rs187084), there was a high risk for C wild allele carriers in the development of cancers, particularly in the case of cervical cancer in both Chinese population[13,24] and Caucasian population[25].
-Tian et al[13] stratified the population by race to eliminate heterogeneity and demonstrated that for the rs187084 SNP that the influence of heterogeneity decreased when stratified only among the Chinese population.
-These results are inconsistent with those found in the present study and thus reflect the complexity of studies on genetic associations with predisposition to diseases, since it involves several factors, such as ethnic origin, lifestyle, gene-environment interactions, and sample size[14,26-28].
+Another study analyzed the influence of three TLR9 polymorphisms on multiple cancers, and in the case of the TLR9-1237 TC (rs5743836) SNP, found a protective effect of the C variant allele on digestive system tumors and breast cancer.
+In contrast to the SNP TLR9-1486 CT (rs187084), there was a high risk for C wild allele carriers in cancer development, particularly in the case of cervical cancer in both the Chinese[13,24] and Caucasian populations[25].
+Tian et al[13] stratified the population by race to eliminate heterogeneity, and demonstrated for the rs187084 SNP that the influence of heterogeneity decreased when stratified only among the Chinese population.
+These results are inconsistent with those found in the present study, and thus reflect the complexity of studies on genetic associations with predisposition to diseases, since it involves several factors, such as ethnic origin, lifestyle, gene-environment interactions, and sample size[14,26-28].

 On the other hand, Gębura et al[29] found results similar to ours in patients with rheumatoid arthritis.
-They evaluated certain SNPs on TLRs in a Caucasian population and were able to demonstrate a positive association between the TLR9-1237 C and TLR9-1486 T variants and susceptibility to the development of rheumatoid arthritis, but TLR9-1486 T was found to be associated with the disease only among women.
+They evaluated certain SNPs on TLRs in a Caucasian population, and were able to demonstrate a positive association between the TLR9-1237 C and TLR9-1486 T variants and susceptibility to the development of rheumatoid arthritis.
+However, TLR9-1486 T was found to be associated with the disease only among women.
 Similarly, in cervical cancer and pre-neoplastic cervical lesions, Martínez-Campos et al[26] found a positive association between the TLR9-1486 TT genotype and the diseases, but did not detect any association between the TLR9-1237 TC SNP and the lesions evaluated.

 In a Brazilian population, a single study that assessed various SNPs, among them the TLR9-1486 C/T, reported a protective association between the TLR9-1486 C allele or CT genotype and the severity of bronchiolitis caused by rhinovirus, with a higher expectation of intensive care hospitalization[14].